 - NEVER FEED your dog AFTER EXERCISING!!!
 This can lead to bloat, a serious life threatening condition.

 - Feed you dog puppy food until they are at least 15 months old.

 - Once your dog is abut 6 months old, add omega oils to their diet.
 Salmon oil and coconut oil.

 - Continue to feed vitamin C through out your dogs life.

 - Adding fresh fruits and veggies are good for you dog in minimal amounts.
 Please look up safe fruits and veggies.
-We give our dogs: Green beans, Carrots, Sweet Potatoes, Blue Berries, Watermelon, Coconut chips, Apples.
+We give our dogs: Broccoli, Green beans, Carrots, Sweet Potatoes, Blue Berries, Watermelon, Coconut chips, Apples.

 - If you choose to feed a raw diet PLEASE do your research!
 Feeding raw can be rewarding and very dangerous if not fed correctly.

 This is for the pups as youngsters as well as your pup as it grows into adulthood.
 From birth to the time they leave to their new homes, they have been on a diet that has been adhered to closely, with careful monitoring of the pups during each new change in their feeding routines.
 This diet is not complicated, and is designed to promote maximum benefit and structural health for their fast growing bodies.
 A balanced, nutritious, diet is crucial, particularly in the early formative stages from birth through their first 2 years of their life.
 Along with regular exercise, balanced nutrition is the key to a long and healthy life for your dog.
 Correct balanced nutrition produces solid, even growth of bones and joints, and gives the pup the best possible outcome for prevention of bone disorders.